rklymentiev/py-for-neuro/slides/chapter1_04_collections.md

 Notes: Another collection type in Python is tuple.
 We defined lists using the square brackets (`[1,2,3]`), but for tuples we use parentheses (`(1,2,3)`).

-Tuples are quite boring, since they don't have so much methods that can be applied on them.
+Tuples are quite "boring" since they don't have so many methods that can be applied to them.
 But there is a reason for that.
 Tuples are **unchangeable**.
 This means that no function or method can change objects in the tuple.

 ---